Last updated: Dec. 22, 2023

 Small business owners are entrepreneurs.
 Known for having great ideas, they’re passionate about their products or services and want to change the world.
 This laser-sharp focus often won’t leave them with enough time or energy to handle their taxes.

 It’s never too early to start thinking about tax planning strategies and how to effectively reduce your tax bill, especially when there’s still time to make positive changes to your tax situation.

-Below are some top corporate tax planning tips for Canadian entrepreneurs.
+In addition to understanding the small business tax rate, here are some top tax planning tips for Canadian business owners.

-If you want to take advantage of all the available tax deductions and reduce your tax burden, you need to collect receipts for all business-related activates.
-And by “all” we mean ALL.
+If you want to reduce your tax burden and take advantage of all the tax deductions available to you, you need to collect receipts for all business-related activities.

-The majority of Canadian entrepreneurs are small business owners, many of whom operate their business out of their home.
+The majority of Canadian entrepreneurs are small business owners, many of whom operate their businesses out of their homes, which offers tax advantages.

-Normally the percentage is determined by the size of your office in relation to the total size of the home.
-If your office takes up 10% of the home’s total footprint, the business use home percentage would be 10%.
+The percentage is typically determined by the size of your office in relation to the total size of your home.
+If your office takes up 10 percent of the home’s total footprint, the business use home percentage would be 10 percent.

 You can deduct a portion of all the home expenses that relate directly to operating your business, including:

 - Cleaning materials

 - Property taxes